Friday, March 17, 2023

 • We didn’t go for Chemo.

-• I changed my attitude towards my mom, earlier sometimes I too used to shout at her but I never do so, I try to keep her positive by cracking jokes, helping her, teasing her.
+• I changed my attitude towards my mom earlier; sometimes, I used to shout at her, but I never did so; I tried to keep her positive by cracking jokes, helping, and teasing her.
 This is my way of telling her that I love her.

-• Keeping people away for one-two months post the Surgery was important as people might have spread infection or might have told her about cancer.
-Keeping full time cook, maids, etc so that she recovers by resting.
-Eventually, the cooks left now, she has taken up cooking for past 6 months now.
-She is extremely active, wakes up at 4 AM to pray and she is healthier and healthy.
+• Keeping people away for one to two months post-surgery was necessary as people might have spread infection or might have told her about cancer.
+Keeping full-time cooks, maids, etc., so that she recovers by resting.
+Eventually, the cooks left now.
+She has taken up cooking for the past six months now.
+She is highly active, wakes up at 4 AM to pray, and is healthier and healthy.

-• My mother’s routine and eating habits also helped in quick recovery.
-She follows a healthy routine of getting up early, sleeping early and eating only good food.
-Nothing from outside.
-Also, we ensured that the she improves her diet.
+• My mother's routine and eating habits also helped in her quick recovery.
+She follows a healthy routine of getting up early, sleeping, and eating only good food and nothing from outside.
+Also, we ensured that she improved her diet.

 • The tradeoff worked for me when I chose to quit Beer.

-• Having good relatives helps a lot, so a lot of my relatives were really very helpful.
-Specially all my real Jeeju’s, one of my Cousin Jeeju and my Maami.
+• Having good relatives helps a lot, so many were helpful especially all my real Jeeju, one of my Cousin Jeeju, and my Maami.

 • Good friends help a lot.
-So my mother had few good companions in the Gurudwara who visited her and told her to be positive and that she will be fine soon.
-I too have a lot of good friends thankfully.
-They helped me a lot and were there for support and also the doctor friend was a good support.
+So my mother had a few good companions in the Gurudwara who visited her and told her to be positive and that she would be fine soon.
+I, too, have a lot of good friends, thankfully.
+They helped me a lot and were there for support; the doctor's friend was also good support.

 What did we do wrong?:

 So I believe cancer is nothing but negative energy in the body.
-It happens when the cells which should have been destroyed stops doing so and starts accumulating.
+It happens when the cells which should have been destroyed stop doing so and start accumulating.

 There were a few signs and things which we ignored.:

-• My mother was becoming negative, she used to see god in people which was a good thing but used to cry by seeing such people.
+• My mother was becoming hostile.
+She used to see God in people, which was good, but she used to cry by seeing such people.

 • She was losing weight.
 She was becoming weak.
-People told me but I ignored it thinking that it was natural as she doesn’t eat any junk and is getting old and probably because she had stopped eating a lot of things.
+People told me, but I ignored it, thinking it was natural as she doesn't eat any junk and is getting old, probably because she had stopped eating many things.

-• My dad used to shout a lot at my mom, sometimes I too made the same mistake, she had no one to talk to after my youngest sister got married.
-Though she had a good circle in the Gurudwara near home which is a good thing.
+• My dad used to shout a lot at my mom, and sometimes I, too, made the same mistake; she had no one to talk to after my youngest sister got married.
+However, she had a good circle in the Gurudwara near home which is good.
 She feels good there.
-(We are not Punjabi’s though neither my mom is)
+(We are not Punjabi though neither my mom is)

 • I used to blame myself and my dad for her condition.
-I eventually realized that it was wrong to blame anyone, it was god’s hard way of letting us know that we have to change and take care of her.
-So don’t blame anyone for what has happened.
+I eventually realized that it was wrong to blame anyone.
+It was God's complex way of letting us know that we must change and care for her.
+So don't blame anyone for what has happened.

-• Blood test including KFT and LFT, I think getting routine checkups and Blood Tests done is important for everyone.
+• Blood tests, including KFT and LFT, I think getting routine checkups and blood tests done is essential for everyone.
 It would have given us signals.

-• I think women are stronger than men.
-They hide a lot of Pain within them, whether you are husband, father, child, just take care of them.
+• I think women are more potent than men.
+They hide a lot of pain within them.
+Care for them whether you are a husband, father, or child.
 Lend them a helping hand in all the work they do.
-Household work is not easy trust me.
+Household work is not easy, trust me.

 Takeaways